 With 750 million people using it, Facebook has become one of the most far-reaching computer platforms of all time.

 The company will have a billion users soon, most likely within the next few months.
-Zuckerberg has been promising to hit that milestone for awhile, and I see no reason that he’ll miss.
-Sure, the social network may be inflating its numbers — and competition from Google+ could slow it down, somewhat.
-Given Facebook’s momentum, though, eventually Zuck will hit his mark.
-It’s just a question of when.
+Zuckerberg has been promising to hit that milestone for awhile, and I see no reason that he’ll miss.… Read the rest

 For business book author Geoffrey Moore, learning how to succeed in the increasingly fast-paced tech business is a competitive as well as a national imperative.

-“We don’t have as much competitive advantage as a nation as we used to, so we’ve got to keep our team on the field,” said Moore.
+“We don’t have as much competitive advantage as a nation as we used to, so we’ve got to keep our team on the field,” said Moore.… Read the rest

 This is a week of tech conferences.
 Demo, TechCrunch Disrupt, Microsoft Build, the SF MusicTech Summit and Intel Developer Forum are all happening more or less simultaneously over the next few days.
-Then the Tokyo Game Show starts later this week.
+Then the Tokyo Game Show starts later this week.… Read the rest

 If you’re lucky, Facebook might keep your profile page around for awhile.
 But the company’s interest is decidedly among its living customers, who are easier to advertise to.
 That’s why Jacques Mechelany thinks there will be a market for his company, i-Postmortem, which creates “virtual tombs.”

-“Most companies are here to make life better,” Mechelany said when introducing his company to the crowd at Demo Fall 2011 in Silicon Valley.
-“We are here to make death better.”
+“Most companies are here to make life better,” Mechelany said when introducing his company to the crowd at Demo Fall 2011 in Silicon Valley.… Read the rest

 Sources tell us that 80s hair metal rock god Nikki Sixx was upset when we sort of compared him to mock rock band Spinal Tap.